unstoppabledomains/browseth/README.md

 the summer and will be actively building and maintaining this library going forward.

-Sicnce this is a developer pre-relase shared with close friends, also feel more than free to reach out directly to myself braden@buyethdomains.com or the team contact@buyethdomains.com.
+Since this is a developer pre-release shared with close friends, also feel more than free to reach out directly to myself braden@buyethdomains.com or the team contact@buyethdomains.com.

-Thanks for taking a look, please excuse any spelling errors :-).
+Thanks for taking a look :-).